d3nnysm2904/Projects/node-express-1/conceptual.md

 - What does the `next` function do?
+  The `next` function is used to continue if a error is encountered

 - What are some issues with the following code? (consider all aspects: performance, structure, naming, etc)